mbijon/webpack-babel-express-toolchain-starter/README.md

 # webpack-babel-express-toolchain-starter
-Testing Webpack, Babel, &amp; Express toolchain (kinda slow)
+Testing ES6 React.js app with Webpack, Babel, &amp; Express toolchain (kinda slow)

+...needs some routing work too, but not worth it to fix now